 Personal Injury Lawsuits

-So, what if your injury happened due to the negligence of a third party who has no direct affiliation with your employer?
+What if your injury happened due to the negligence of a third party with no direct affiliation with your employer?
 In this situation, you can file an insurance claim or personal injury case seeking damages for costs of the injury against the oil company, equipment manufacturer, or another party who was negligent.

 In addition, the law allows you to recover financially from both a workers’ compensation settlement and a lawsuit following such an injury.
 The law does not excuse a third party’s liability due to worker’s compensation claims, and you are free to bring a personal injury lawsuit against third parties whose negligence helped cause the accident.

 For example, what if your equipment fails due to an inherent defect, causing you to receive burns while on the oil field?
 This would be an injury due to the negligence of the manufacturer of the equipment and could give rise to a product liability lawsuit.
-Perhaps it was an independent contractor outside of your employer who was negligent and caused your injuries.
-You could file a personal injury lawsuit against that contractor.
+Perhaps it was a negligent independent contractor outside of your employer who injured you.
+You could sue that contractor.

 Third-party lawsuits often far exceed the financial compensation awarded by workers’ compensation, so it is often lucrative to pursue a claim if the possibility exists.
-This is, in part, because you can seek damages for pain and suffering, as well as other intangible damages that workers’ compensation will not cover.
+This is, in part, because you can seek damages for pain and suffering and other intangible damages that workers’ compensation will not cover.
 If your injury is severe, you have a much better chance of receiving full compensation for all losses if you can file both a workers’ compensation claim and a third-party lawsuit.

 After an oilfield injury, you should always allow a San Antonio oilfield injury lawyer to evaluate your options for financial recovery.
-Doing so can maximize the amount you receive and ensure that you get recovery for your pain and suffering whenever possible.
+Doing so can maximize the amount you receive and recover compensation for your pain and suffering whenever possible.

 In any scenario, if you suffer injuries in an accident while working on an oilfield, you should receive benefits from workers’ compensation or other sources.
 However, you must first prove that your injury was work-related and stemmed from the course of your employment.
 You also must demonstrate the medical treatment you needed and the time you needed to take away from work.